Housing in poor condition

 Carrying out work in default

-In some circumstances the council can carry out works that it has required others to do.
-This is called works in default, and it is sometimes the quickest and most satisfactory way of making necessary repairs.
+In some circumstances we can carry out works required by others to do.
+This is called 'works in default'.
+Sometimes it's the quickest and most satisfactory way of making necessary repairs.

 Use our online contact form to report your problem to our Environmental Health team.

 Health and Safety Executive.